How to write a business plan for a craft beer bar?

 - Word processors don't handle the formatting for you

-Overall, while Word or Excel may be viable options for creating a beer bar business plan for some entrepreneurs, it is by far not the best or most efficient solution.
+Overall, while Word or Excel may be viable options for creating a craft beer bar business plan for some entrepreneurs, it is by far not the best or most efficient solution.

 - Using business plan software is a modern and cost-effective way of writing and maintaining business plans.